tallesl/net-Query/README.md

 There's a `QueryOptions` with the following flags:

+* `ArrayAsInClause`: Arrays are expanded to IN clauses.
 * `EnumAsString`: Treat enum values as strings (rather than as integers).
 * `ManualClosing`: Connection/transaction closing should be done manually (see below).
 * `Safe`: Throw if a selected property is not found in the given type.

+They all default to `False`.

 ## Connections and Transactions